EleutherAI/pile-allpoetry/README.md

                         poem will be scraped
   -v, --verbose         if this flag is set a poem will be printed out every
                         chunk
+  -c, --checkpoint      if this flag is set a the scraper will resume from the
+                        poem id in out/checkpoint.txt
 ```